Blog

 In a standard car accident, you’re usually dealing with one other driver.
 With a truck accident, the list of potentially responsible parties can be much longer.
 The driver might be at fault, but so could their employer, the company that owns the truck, the business that loaded the cargo, or the mechanic who serviced the vehicle.
 For example, if a driver was pressured to work beyond their legal hours, the trucking company could share liability.
 If the cargo was improperly secured and shifted during transit, the loading company might be responsible.
 An attorney’s job is to investigate every angle to hold all the right parties accountable for your injuries.

-Dealing with Federal Trucking Regulations
+Applying Federal Trucking Regulations to Your Case

 The trucking industry is heavily regulated by the Federal Motor Carrier Safety Administration (FMCSA) to ensure safety on our roads.
 These federal rules cover everything from how many hours a driver can be on the road to mandatory vehicle maintenance schedules and driver qualifications.
 A standard personal injury lawyer may not be familiar with this complex legal framework.
 A lawyer who specializes in truck accidents knows how to obtain and analyze logbooks, inspection records, and driver histories to find violations that contributed to the crash.
 This evidence is often critical to proving negligence and strengthening your claim.